paylayio/paylayio.github.io/getting-started/introduction.md

 ## Try out PAYLAY yourself
 We believe that the best way to understand PAYLAY is to simply try it out.

-We have written a [concise Docker Guide](/getting-started/docker) where you can install PAYLAY on your **local dev machine** in matter of minutes.
+We have written a [concise installation guide](/getting-started/install-paylay-ce) where you can install all PAYLAY microservices on your **local dev machine** in matter of minutes.